imsdev/ims-devops-imsjava/README.md

     * CREPGM - Create IMS program that does not use a database.
     * CREPGMDB - Create IMS program that uses a database.
     * CRETRAN - Create IMS transaction.
+    * IMDOJMP - JCL for starting the JMP region
+    * QRYPGM - Used to query the status of the transaction and program.
     * SIMLINK - Member for mapping the PSB name to the Java class with the application main method
     * STAPGM - Sample JCL to start the JMP region
     * STATRAN - Sample JCL to start the JMP region